Warday: The USSR

 Through their interviews Strieber and Kunetka hear many reports and rumors on the current state of the Soviet Union.
 It is certain that the USSR collapsed, with almost half its population killed on Warday or dead by the time the authors are writing the book five years later.
-Yet whether the Soviet Premier and the Politburo survived remains a mystery.
+Yet whether the Soviet premier and Politburo survived remains a mystery.
 Some former Soviet republics (such as the "Kingdom of Azerbaijan" as well as a White Russian enclave) have declared themselves independent states.
 It has been reported, though unconfirmed, that mysterious "purple bombs" destroyed Ukraine's wheat fields.
 Although the Soviet Army units stationed in the Warsaw Pact nations disbanded due to the lack of orders or direction from Moscow, rogue Soviet submarines still roam the Arctic, raiding Alaskan and Canadian coastal towns for supplies.
-These are actively hunted by the Royal Navy, and their remaining warheads are still targeted on the United States.
+These are actively hunted by the Royal Navy, and their remaining warheads are still targeted on the United States, with it being noted in one case that a submarine was merely a minute from destroying the West Coast before its destruction by the Royal Navy.

 The rest of the world

-As the conflict escalated between the U.S. and the Soviets, the United Kingdom, France, and West Germany signed a secret "Treaty of Coventry", that declared themselves neutral to the Soviets while they seized U.S. military facilities in their respective countries.
-In exchange, the Soviets spared Western Europe from invasion and nuclear attack.
+Prior to the conflict between the U.S. and the Soviets, the United Kingdom, France, and West Germany signed a secret "Treaty of Coventry", under which they would seize U.S. military facilities in their respective countries, in the event of a sudden nuclear war between the U.S. and the Soviets.
+These nations informed the Soviets of their intent to stay neutral, thus being spared from invasion and nuclear attack, a decision one character describes as likely responsible for Humanity not going extinct amidst a total nuclear war.

 In the vacuum left by the destruction of the Soviets and the U.S., the United Kingdom and Japan have become superpowers.
 West Germany and East Germany have reunited, the United States is dependent on the British and Japan for aid and financial support, and many Americans hope to emigrate to the United Kingdom.
-An intergovernmental aid organization called "British Relief", backed by British military units stationed in the United States, plays a large role in the governing of the country.
-The British occupy strategic seaports along the East Coast, such as Boston—in effect, a restoration of British America, but includes areas that had never been under British rule before 1775.
+An intergovernmental aid organization called "British Relief", with backing from British military units stationed in the United States, has a large role in governing the country and occupies some areas—in effect, a restoration of British America, but includes areas that had never been under British rule before 1775.
 A large Japanese military presence also exists, especially in the Aztlan region around El Paso.
 Important technological resources, such as the Los Alamos National Laboratory, have been seized by the Japanese, with scientists being shipped to Japan in a similar manner to Operation Paperclip after World War II.
 Many interviewees mention the potential of a future Cold War between Britain and Japan.